semgrep/semgrep-docs/docs/faq.md

 Semgrep is an open-source tool with a simple syntax for writing rules: if you can write code, you can write a Semgrep rule — no program analysis Ph.
 D. required!

-To our knowledge, the only other tool with the explicit goal of allowing custom rules is GitHub’s proprietary tool, CodeQL.
+To the Semgrep team's knowledge, the only other tool with the explicit goal of allowing custom rules is GitHub’s proprietary tool, CodeQL.
 CodeQL has a domain-specific language that is extremely powerful but is designed for those with significant program analysis expertise, whereas Semgrep is designed for the security engineer or developer who wants to automate code review.
 Our goal is to make writing a Semgrep rule as easy as copying the code you want to find—and letting the Semgrep engine make the rule and autofix high-quality enough to run in CI or your text editor or IDE.

-Our hosted offering, [Semgrep Cloud Platform](https://semgrep.dev/manage) provides a Team tier that is free for up to 10 developers on private repositories.
+[The Semgrep AppSec Platform](https://semgrep.dev/manage) provides a Team tier that is free for up to 10 contributors on private repositories.
 It offers a hosted CI integration with a quick setup so you can start running Semgrep right away.

 Semgrep's diff-awareness lets you scan new code and doesn’t force you to fix all the existing issues when you first start.
 For users running inside organizations with many repositories, the hosted offering also offers a policy and notification system that makes it easy to tune Semgrep so that it only reports issues or suggests fixes that get applied.

 Our goal is a 99% fix rate for what Semgrep reports.

-### Besides open-source and ease of writing new rules, what else is different about Semgrep?
+### Besides the ease of writing new rules, what else is different about Semgrep?

-**1. Speedy & offline: Semgrep runs offline on every keystroke**
+#### Speedy and offline: Semgrep runs offline on every keystroke

 If you are shipping code daily a code analysis tool that takes a week to run is not helpful.
 We think modern static analysis tools should run on every keystroke in the editor, without needing network access.
 Semgrep runs at approximately 20K-100K loc/sec per rule but our goal is to be even faster.

-**2. Semantic: Semgrep is smart**
+#### Semantic: Semgrep is smart

 Semgrep automatically handles the nuance of “there’s more than one way to do it”: you write your query and all equivalent variations of that code are automatically matched.

 As Semgrep evolves, queries similar to `foo("password")` become smarter.
 In the original version of Semgrep, this query would only match the code `foo("password")`.
 But a few months after release Semgrep would match `const x = "password"; foo(x)`.

 Today Semgrep can [do even more with intraprocedural dataflow](https://semgrep.dev/s/50zj) analysis, and we’re working on adding more of these semantic features with every release.

-**3. Integrated: Semgrep understands git and other version-control systems**
+#### Integrated: Semgrep understands git

 It’s easy to write a new Semgrep rule and have it only apply _going forward_.
-You can [ignore findings](../ignoring-files-folders-code) of course, but we have [built-in support for this with Semgrep CI](/semgrep-ci/overview/) and GitHub/GitLab/etc. integrations.
+You can [ignore findings](/ignoring-files-folders-code) of course, but we have [<i class="fas fa-external-link fa-xs"></i> built-in support for this with Semgrep Cloud Platform](https://semgrep.dev/manage) and various repository integrations.

-**4. Portable: If you write a Semgrep rule, it runs anywhere**
+#### Portable: If you write a Semgrep rule, it runs anywhere

 Many other tools require a buildable environment or can only be run in a VM.
-Semgrep runs “on the metal” and has minimal dependencies around a statically linked core; our parsers are declaratively generated C libraries (we contribute to and use [tree-sitter](https://tree-sitter.github.io/)).
+Semgrep runs “on the metal” and has minimal dependencies around a statically linked core; our parsers are declaratively generated C libraries (we contribute to and use [tree-sitter](https://tree-sitter.github.io)).

-And many more: see [the Semgrep philosophy](../contributing/semgrep-philosophy/) for further reading.
+And many more: see [the Semgrep philosophy](/contributing/semgrep-philosophy) for further reading.

 ### Comparing Semgrep to linters

+Similar to a linter, Semgrep can be run in your developer's IDE.
+Semgrep has two extensions:

+- Visual Studio Code (VS Code)
+- IntelliJ tk add link

 Linters use static analysis but typically have a narrower scope for analysis (most rules typically operate on a single line).
 Some linters also cover stylistic decisions (for example use of tabs versus spaces), but Semgrep doesn’t care about whitespace or formatting.